kateebeckerr/kateebeckerr/README.md

 **Pronouns:** *she/her*

-**Personal website:** [)

 **Linked In:** [Profile](https://www.linkedin.com/in/kate-becker-b3163a193/)

 ## About Me
-MY background is in environmental science and management specifically within marine science and fisheries management.
+My background is in environmental science and management specifically within marine science and fisheries management.
 I've spent my last few years obtaining a Bachelor's of science in Environmental Studies and a Master's of Environmental Data Science.

 ## Education
 Master of Environmental Data Science (June 2024)